A sufficiently objective morality

 Some may say “but the law of non-contradiction is accepted unanimously by literally every healthy human being”.
 But isn’t the law of not inflicting avoidable pain on innocent creatures also universally accepted?
 One may argue that it’s not, and cite as evidence the fact that people violate this law all the time.
 But that assumes that people cannot hold contradictory beliefs, which is demonstrably untrue.
 The main difference between logico-mathematical contradictions and moral contradictions is really that we learn to spot and avoid the former in school, while in the latter case we have no formal training because it is taboo.

 Somehow we managed to take the monopoly on metaphysics and epistemology from the hands of religion, creating a now centuries-old tradition of teaching school children about math and science, but somehow ethics remains the monopoly of religion and specialized higher education.
 This is a disaster and creates a false impression that there is no consensus in ethics.
 But there is.
 Moral philosophers may disagree on highbrow questions regarding the ontology of moral truths, but that doesn’t mean they disagree about most normative matters.
-Even opposing normative theories largely overlap, and as I will argue in my next article, they all reduce in one way or another to the principle of utility.
+Even opposing normative theories largely overlap and, as I argue elsewhere, they all reduce in one way or another to the principle of utility.

 Besides, a few thousands of years ago, when all humans lived in hunter-gatherer tribes, we would have disagreed not only on moral matters, but factual as well.
 And we still do, in the case of those who derive their beliefs about external reality from religion rather than science.
 Does that mean there’s no objective answer to the question “is the Earth flat”?
 Of course it doesn’t.
 Some may accuse my reasoning of being paradoxical, because on the one hand I describe objectivity as intersubjective agreement, but on the other hand I reject the idea that past disagreement counts as evidence that the objective truths of the past were different from the objective truths of today.
 The best way to resolve this tension is to describe objectiveness as such: